mizosukedev/securetunnel/README.md

-# AWS IoT secure tunneling implementation
+# AWS IoT secure tunneling localproxy implementation
 - This is a repository created for studying for rehabilitation.
 - I do not speak English, so corrections in English are welcome.